-All trials have been initiated in 8 or 9 year old microsprinkler irrigated almond orchards of good to excellent productivity planted to Nonpareil (50%) in soils representative of the region and a large percentage of almond acreage.
-At experiment completion, trees will have reached 11 or 14 yo (after 3 or 5 years), representing their most productive years.
+All trials have been initiated in 8 to 10 year old (yo) microsprinkler irrigated (one drip irrigated) almond orchards of good to excellent productivity planted to Non-Pareil (50%) in soils representative of the region and a large percentage of almond acreage.
+At experiment completion, trees will have reached 11 or 14 yo (after 3 or 5 years) representing their most productive years.
 For each of 4 almond sites (Arbuckle, Salida, Madera, Bakersfield), plots are a 10-15 acre contiguous block.
 Both leaf and nut samples will be collected at 5 times during the season, selected from 114 trees in each plot for a period of 3-5 years.
 Sample collection will be spaced evenly over time from full leaf expansion to one month post-harvest.
 As a phenological marker, days past full bloom and stage of nut development will be noted.
 Light interception, trunk diameter, and individual yields of these trees will also be measured.

-Standard leaf sampling protocol will be carried out on exposed, non-fruiting spurs, as well as collecting leaves from fruiting spurs with 1 and multiple fruit to explore different sampling methods.
-Composite nut samples will be collected from each site.
+Standard leaf sampling protocol will be carried out on exposed, non-fruiting spurs (NF), as well as collecting leaves from fruiting spurs with 1 (F1) and multiple fruit (F2+) to explore different sampling methods.
+Composite nut (NUT) samples will be collected from each site.
 Both leaf and nut samples will be processed by researchers prior to being sent to the DANR Analytical Laboratory located on the UC Davis campus.